 - No employer shall discharge, demote, reassign, or take any punitive action against any employee because the employee filed a claim or instituted, pursued or testified in any proceedings under the workers’ compensation act for an injury or occupational disease which occurred in the course of and arising out of his employment with that employer.

 If an employer retaliates against an employee for filing a claim or instituting, pursuing, or testifying in proceedings related to a workers’ compensation claim, the employee has a claim for workers’ compensation retaliation under O.R.C.
 4123.90.
 If you have been retaliated against, you may be entitled to reinstatement with back pay or lost wages, plus attorneys’ fees.

 There are very specific and short time limits for taking action if you have been retaliated against following a workplace injury.
-Therefore, it is imperative that you contact an Ohio workers’ compensation retaliation attorney immediately if you have experienced retaliation.
+Therefore, it is imperative that you contact our Ohio workers’ compensation retaliation attorneys immediately if you have experienced retaliation.
 As mentioned, our firm often handles cases where our clients have been retaliated against for filing or pursuing workers’ compensation benefits after an injury.
-Contact our office today to speak with an Ohio workers’ compensation attorney about what is occurring in your workplace.
+Contact our office today to speak with our Ohio workers’ compensation attorneys about what is occurring in your workplace.